seehuhn/go-pdf/docs/content/pdf/text/fonts.md

 PDF files.
 The information is based on the PDF 2.0 specification.

 ## All Font Types

+The following information applies to all font PDF fonts.

 - Every font is described by a font dictionary.
 The `Type` entry of these dictionaries is `Font`, the `Subtype` entry is used to distinguish between